 This short clip by Nature video demonstrates the freeze response in a mouse when presented with a threat:

-Before I turn this post into an Animal Planet episode, let’s move on and look at some examples of the freeze response in our modern life…
+Before I turn this post into an Animal Planet episode, let’s move on and look at some examples of the freeze response in our modern life.

-Examples of the freeze response in humans
+Freeze response examples in humans

 When the interview is over and they leave the room, they might breathe a huge sigh of relief, to release the pent-up tension.

-During the many tragic and unfortunate school shootings that have been happening in recent times, it was observed that many children escaped death by lying still and faking death.
+During the many tragic school shootings that have been happening in recent times, it was observed that many children escaped death by lying still and faking death.
 All top-notch soldiers know that this is a very useful survival tactic.

 Victims of abuse often freeze when they’re in the presence of their abusers or people who resemble them like they did when they were actually abused.